Sony Mobile wasn't the smartphone manufacturer to push boundaries. The company had been a stickler when it comes to design in recent years.

 Samsung Galaxy S9+

-The Samsung Galaxy S9+ offers a brilliant design, fabulous screen, excellent speakers, and great camera results.
+The Samsung Galaxy S9+ has now been replaced by the Galaxy S10 but it still offers a brilliant design, fabulous screen, excellent speakers, and great camera results.
 It's a little pricier than the Xperia XZ3 but it is an excellent device with a dual rear camera that delivers excellent performance.

 Huawei P20 Pro

-Huawei's P20 Pro is £100 more than the Xperia XZ3, but it too offers a stunning design, as well as an excellent battery life, a camera that's best-in-class, impressive sound quality, and all the power and performance you'll need.
+Huawei's P20 Pro is £100 more than the Xperia XZ3, and it has been replaced by the Huawei P30 Pro, but it continues to offer a stunning design, an excellent battery life, a brilliant camera, impressive sound quality, and plenty of power and performance.
 It software experience isn't as good as the XZ3 and the XZ3's display is more impressive, but the P20 Pro is still a worthy alternative.